 - Heat the water in the stove or electric kettle.
 (The best water temperature for brewing French press is 195-205 degrees)

-- Grind the coffee beans to coarse settings (Only Coarse coffee grounds are perfect for French Press because of the prolonged brewing process otherwise your drink will become bitter).
+- Grind the coffee beans to coarse settings (Use only Coarse coffee grounds for French Press otherwise your drink will become bitter and muddy).

 - Add the coffee grounds to French Press and pour half of the hot water over it.